GenomicsAotearoa/hts_workshop_mpi/docs/level2/14_nesi_environment.md

 There are important differences between them.
 Data on the `project/` directory is *persistent*, backed up, and a billed resource.
 Anything you place in the `project/` directory will stay there until it is deleted.

-In constrast, files written to the `nobackup/` directory do not last forever.
+In contrast, files written to the `nobackup/` directory do not last forever.
 Files that have not been modified (a proxy for 'used') in the last three months are automatically removed from the system.
 The benefit of this directory though is that we are not charged for our usage of the `nobackup/` directory.

-There are many tools we work with which create a lot of intermediate files as they run, and realisatically we do not need to keep everything that produce.
+There are many tools we work with which create a lot of intermediate files as they run, and realistically we do not need to keep everything that produce.
 In particular, assembly tools such as `SPAdes` and `Canu` create a lot of temporary files as they move through rounds of data cleaning, assembly, and refinement but in the end only a handful of the outputs are actually useful for the end user.

 When working with large projects, it is best practice to keep your raw data in the `project/` directory but perform your day to day work in the `nobackup/` side.
 Only copy the critical outputs back to the `project/` side.